ibm-cloud-docs/assistant/accessibility.md

 # Accessibility
 {: #accessibility}

-BM strives to provide products with usable access for everyone, regardless of age or ability.
+IBM strives to provide products with usable access for everyone, regardless of age or ability.
 {: shortdesc}

 The {{site.data.keyword.conversationfull}} tool uses standard Windows navigation keys.